PowerMeep/GBA-PK-MMO/README.md

 # GBA PK MMO
 This project builds off of @TheHunterManX's work on https://github.com/TheHunterManX/GBA-PK-multiplayer.

-As of this commit, it is no longer _compatible_ with the scripts in the original repo.
+This is no longer _compatible_ with the scripts in the original repo.

 I'd also like to preface this README as well as the project as a whole with this warning - I only reworked the client code.
 I do not understand the structure of the memory, the game data, what a lot of the numbers are doing,